BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/videos/POST_video.md

 The video file must have key name "video"

+Video and caption are both required
+- Returns "Missing video" or "Missing caption" if missing the field

-If video is not a file type it will just return Missing video
+If video is not a file type it will just return "Missing video"

 Caption must be a string
+- Returns "Caption field must take a string" otherwise

 # SUCCESS RESPONSE BODY
 ```